High5Girls offers hands-on hackathons and workshops so girls can experience STEM and entrepreneurship.

 H5G SPONSORS 2019

 “We should all aspire to create value for society.
 This requires people who know how to work in teams, identify important societal needs, and have the skills to address them.
 I have seen over and over how programs like H5G can give young girls these essential life-skills by engaging them in exciting team projects and learning experiences.”

 When it comes to innovation, Curt Carlson and Bill Wilmot of SRI International know what they are talking about—literally.
-SRI has pioneered innovations that are part of the fabric of your life, such as:
+SRI has pioneered innovations that day in and day out are part of the fabric of your life, such as:

 •The computer mouse and the personal computer interface you use at home and work

 •The unusual numbers at the bottom of your checks that enable your bank to maintain your account balance correctly